Lab 3 : Branching in Assembly

 - F = (9 * C / 5) + 32

-Put your name and student number as comments in the code then copy and paste your code into Blackboard.
-Also, take a screenshot of your register bank as well as your memory space highlighting the final variable value and paste them into Blackboard as well.
+Put your name and student number as comments in the code, then copy and paste your code into Blackboard.
+Also, take a screenshot of your register bank as well as your memory space, highlighting the final variable value after code execution and paste them into Blackboard as well.
+No mark will be awarded if no screenshot with the expected result is provided.

 Reference